Introduction to Killbear

-Killbear Provincial Park offers a number of short hiking trails but by combining a few we were able to enjoy a good outing.
+Located on the shores of Georgian Bar Killbear Provincial Park offers a number of short hiking trails.
+Combining a few of these hikes we were able to enjoy a good outing.

 We started our walk from the staff lodge (near the park office) and headed along the road next to the Kilcourse Bay campground.
 In late September there were only a few campers despite the fact that it was quite warm.
 We crossed the day-use area to the start of the Twin Point Trail.